panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 commentsThreadId: javascript-modules-best-practices
 ---

-ES2015 modules are great to organize the code of an application.
-It's a good practice to chunk the application code into reusable, encapsulated, one-task focused modules.
+Using ES2015 modules you can chunk the application code into reusable, encapsulated, one-task focused modules.

+That's all good, but how do you structure modules?
+How many functions, classes a module should have?

 This post presents 4 best practices on how to organize better your JavaScript modules.